NashTech-Labs/kafka-stateless-kstream.g8/README.md

 This starts fetching tweets and push each of it into a Kafka topic queue.

 ---
-###Start processing these tweets using,
+### Start processing these tweets using,

+Step 1:
+Execute the following command,

 ```bash
 bin/activator "run-main com.knoldus.demo.KStreamDemo"
 ```

-This starts stream processing on your tweets kafka topic.
+This begins stream processing on the kafka topic which contains your tweets.

-###Start consuming the hash Tags in each tweet,
+### Start consuming all the hash Tags in each tweet,

 ```bash
 bin/activator "run-main com.knoldus.demo.ConsumerDemo"